Is Stranger Chat Safe in the USA? A Practical, No-Fear Guide

 • Whatever you choose, use the checklist above every time.

 • Want to meet people now?
-Start video chat on ChatUSA with safety in mind.
+Start a video chat on ChatUSA with safety in mind.

 Fact block: U.S. risk snapshot